 - Fueled irradiations with typical cladding and fuel centerline temperatures, and

 - 700°C fluoride salt facility with capture of tritium and condensates.

 Instrumentation and Control

 Precise control, monitoring, and data acquisition are central to an experiment’s operations.
-One of the important advantages of the MTIR over other reactors is the ability to instrument and actively monitor every experimental position.
+One of the important advantages of the MITR over other reactors is the ability to instrument and actively monitor every experimental position.
 Each facility can monitor pressure, temperature, and chemistry parameters, in addition to the data acquisition needs of the experiment.
 Some examples of in-core sensors that have been used at the MITR are thermocouples, miniature neutron and gamma detectors, ultrasonic transducers, fiber-optic probes, potential-drop monitors, and ECP electrodes.
-Our staff will work with users to determine the most suitable arrangement and composition of instrumentation for each project.
+Our staff works with users to determine the most suitable arrangement and composition of instrumentation for each project.